yangmeiyi/ccRCC_project/README.md

 python3 ./TransResNet_model/train.py

 ### Getting Started
-* For TransResNet, please see TransResNet_model/train.py for detailed instructions.
+* For TransResNet (Table 2 in paper), please see TransResNet_model/train.py for detailed instructions.
-* For Transfer Learnig, please see transfer.
+* For Figure 2 in paper, plearse see rotate.py and data_enhancement.py.
-* For Ensembel learning, please see pre_models and ensemble.py.
+* For Ensembel learning (Table 3 in paper), please see pre_models and ensemble.py.
+* For Performance with Data Enhancement (Figure 4 in paper), please see heat_map.py
+* For Transfer Learnig (Table 5 in paper), please see transfer.
+* For ROC curves (Figure 5 in paper), please see roc_curve.
+* For Figures 7 and 8 in paper,  please see hot_view.py.